 This list of words is not exhaustive … To complete it further, it might be time for you to backpack through France and Spain in order to learn both Romance languages!

-Nevertheless, students who know French might be tempted to invent Spanish words by adding an “o” or an “a” at the end.
-It’s a very bad idea and does not work, unfortunately!
+Nevertheless, students who speak some French might be tempted to invent Spanish words by adding an “o” or an “a” at the end.
+It’s a very bad idea and does not always work, unfortunately!

 “A village” does not translate into “a villagio” in the language of Salvador Dali!